planetscale/docs/content/docs/connecting-to-db.md

 ---
 title: 'Connecting to your database'
-category: 'using-your-planetscale-database'
+category: 'using-your-planetscale-cndb'
 ---

 # Connecting to your database

-This document describes how to connect to your PlanetScale database using a MySQL connection string.
+This document describes how to connect to your database using a MySQL connection string.

 ## Prerequisites

-This document assumes you have [created a PlanetScale database](creating-database).
+This document assumes you have [created a database](creating-database).

-This document uses the [MySQL command line client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) as an example MySQL client; however, you can connect to your PlanetScale database using any MySQL client.
+This document uses the [MySQL command line client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) as an example MySQL client; however, you can connect to your database using any MySQL client.

 ## Overview

-To create a PlanetScale Database, follow these steps:
+To create a Database, follow these steps:

 1. Go to the [PlanetScale console](https://console.planetscale.com).
 1. Click on your cluster.